dominikhei/aws-elt/readme.md

 __Redshift:__

 Redshift is AWS own Data Warehouse, based on Postgres.
 The Redshift database has two schemas: stage and mart.
 This is to seperate the actual data and the staging data and thus helps to organize everything.
 Redshift is set to not publicly accessible.
+I have used Redshift for the learning experience.
+If this project would be setup in a real world scenario, a Redshift instance just for it would be completety overkill and a simple RDS instance would be sufficient.

 __VPC setup__